mattpe/wbma/docs/w2-login.md

     const checkToken = async () => {
       // TODO: save the value of userToken saved in AsyncStorage as userToken console.log('token', userToken);
-      // TODO if the content of userToken is 'abc'), set isLoggedIn to true and navigate to Home };
+      // TODO if the content of userToken is 'abc'), set isLoggedIn to true and navigate to Tabs };

     useEffect(() => {